Magneto (Marvel Comics): House of X

 Working with Charles Xavier and Moira X, Magneto helps establish the new sovereign mutant nation on the island of Krakoa.
 He is first seen at the Jerusalem Habitat, welcoming several ambassadors from several countries as the newly appointed Krakoan ambassador.
 He guides the group through several Habitats, then reveals that he is aware of their true nature of being potential plants within Krakoa.
 Although he claims that he is not threatening them, he tells them that they "have new gods now."

 Judgment Day

-During the "Judgment Day" storyline, Magneto was on Arrako when Nightcrawler appeared to inform them about Destiny's vision of a war with the Eternals.
-Arrako was later attacked by Uranos the Undying where Magneto was one of his victims.
-It turns out that he was non-lethally impaled by Uranos' fists after briefly using the metal emitted from Lodus Lugos.
-After Uranos left, Magneto was still alive as he states that the "Seat of Loss takes command".
+During the "Judgment Day" storyline, Arakko is attacked by Uranos, with Magneto being killed.
+Magneto is resurrected, but his body later deteriorates, apparently as an effect of his resurrection.
+Following the end of the Krakoan Age, Magneto begins working with Cyclops's X-Men team in Alaska.
+Magneto's condition is later revealed to be unrelated to his resurrection, having originated from the future.